 Meanwhile, according to a March 2020 survey, only about half of United States citizens view COVID-19 as a significant threat to the country’s health.

 Workers may have colleagues who do not take the virus seriously, or feel offended when others wear masks.

 Even when everyone at a workplace takes the virus seriously, practical and logistical concerns make social distancing tough.
 Some common concerns include:

 - customers and clients who do not social distance or wear masks

 - close workplace quarters that make social distancing impossible

 - jobs that require close contact, such as healthcare roles

 - roles that demand physical contact, such as those in elderly care or childcare

 Many states in the U.S. have relaxed the laws around business closures.
 This means many people are now returning to work.

 COVID-19 spreads easily between people, especially if they are in close contact and without masks.
-The risk is likely highest for those who remain in close contact for longer than 15 minutes, especially indoors.

 While less common, the virus may also spread when droplets from a cough or sneeze land on a surface, then an uninfected person touches the surface before touching their mouth or nose.